 The BoT will monitor compliance of this policy through the work of the audit, compliance and risk committee (A,C&R) and finance and resources (F&R) committee.
-The A,C&R is responsible for keeping under review the effectiveness of the risk management, control and governance arrangements including insurance arrangements; this includes recommending to the BoT the risk management policy and the assurance framework.
-The F&R committee is responsible for monitoring compliance with the Trust's health and safety policies and statutory obligations under the Health and Safety at Work Act 1974 and will receive each term any significant health and safety matters.
-The F&R committee will be supported by the work of the Trust's appointed health and safety advisor who carries out an annual audit at each school.
+The A,C&R is responsible for keeping under review the effectiveness of the risk management, control and governance arrangements; this includes recommending to the BoT the risk management policy and the assurance framework.
+The F&R committee is responsible for monitoring compliance with the Trust's health, safety and welfare policy, including insurance arrangements, and statutory obligations under the Health and Safety at Work Act 1974 and will receive each term any significant health, safety and welfare matters through committee meetings and via communication as and when necessary.
+The F&R committee will be supported by the work of the Trust's appointed health, safety and welfare advisor- who carries out the necessary assurance work as part of the Trust's cycle.